NilsKaizen/PhotoOrganizer/README.md

 5) If you want to use the same folder where the files are in, select the same folder in both options and select "Move"

 ** TESTED ONLY IN WINDOWS IDK IF IT WORKS IN MAC

+How it works?
+1) First checks the file name, if the date is in the title it will extract it and use it for organize the file
+2) If the title does not have the date the script will check metadata of the file